Caesar, Exclusive Or Law

 Random number algorithms

 If the compiler differs, the standard library's random number algorithm will also differ.
-Therefore, the calculation results may differ depending on the compiler.
-To prevent this, you'll also need to create your own random number algorithm.

 There are various ways to generate an initial value from a password, but for this time, we will simply use the sum of the character codes.